349gill/bloom-filter/README.md

 Let's say we have 1000 keys and we want a false positivity rate of 10% Then, using our formula for m, we will need a bit array of size 4800 approximately.
+By comparison, if we used a HashSet for this task, we would need 32 * 1000 --> 32000 bits.
+This is where Bloom Filters are useful, sacrificing certainty and accuracy for efficiency.

 Using our formula for k, we will need 3 hash functions.

 Let them be hash1, hash2, hash3.